kblomqvist/yasha/README.md

         return postprocess(vars)
 ```

-Sometimes the variables dictionary may be very large and you might want to take a quick look into it to get an idea of the content.
-To do this you use `pprint` filter
+Sometimes the variables dictionary may be very large and you might want to take a quick look into it to get an idea of its content.
+To do this you use Jinja's built-in `pprint` filter:

 ```bash
 $ yasha - --variables foo.toml # input file is stdin